MuNuChapterHKN/Eta-Kappa-Notes/typst/notes/master/computer_engineering/computer_networks_technologies_and_services/main.typ

 You can have two main network architectures for a VPN solution:

-/ *Intranet*: classical case where one corporate network with multiple sites in intraconnected through a shared infrastructure
+/ *Intranet*: classical case where one corporate network with multiple sites in interconnected through a shared infrastructure
 / *Extranet*: a network only partially private, for example different companies that need to interconnect their networks for certain services.
 There is still some level of separation, you want to enforce certain policies (think of a supplier for a company that needs to access some of the company's private resources).
 This type of architectures introduces more *firewalls*.
 This type of architecture introduces some problems, namely the issue of *Overlapping Address Spaces* that can be solved by using NAT.
 In Extranets, it's also crucial to have some form of *Access Control*, this is done to avoid a partner networks compromising the performance on your private network by flooding it with traffic.

 == Internet Access